koendv/micropython-spiram/README.md

 # micropython-spiram

-This is a project to add megabytes of ram to a stm32h7 micropython board, without changing the pcb.
+This is a stm32h7a3 processor, with a single 64mbit qspi ram chip connected over the ospi controller.

+Preliminary conclusion: data corruption when writing to qspi ram.

 Steps: